fishcus/KAP-manual/en/config/config_override.en.md

 ### Overriding Properties In kylin.properties

-The configurations below can be overridden at cube level and project level.
+The configurations in ``kylin.properties`` list below can be overridden at Cube level and Project level.

+- All parameter start with `kylin.engine.mr.config-override.`, default is empty string;
 - `kylin.cube.cuboid-scheduler`, default is org.apache.kylin.cube.cuboid.DefaultCuboidScheduler;
 - `kylin.cube.algorithm`, default is auto, other valid values include inmem, layer;
 - `kylin.cube.algorithm.layer-or-inmem-threshold`, default is 7;
-- `kylin.cube.aggrgroup.max-combination`, default is 4096;

-> Note: **DO NOT** set this parameter over 10000.
-Otherwise it will consume a lot of CPU and memory resources when calculating the dimension combination, may lead to browser unstable or Kyligence Enterprise Instance crash.
-If there are a number of dimensions in the Cube, it is recommended to set multiple Aggregation Groups (AGG).

 - `kylin.cube.aggrgroup.is-mandatory-only-valid`, default is false;
-- `kylin.engine.mr.config-override.`, default is empty string;
 - `kylin.engine.mr.reduce-input-mb`, default is 500;
 - `kylin.engine.mr.max-reducer-number`, default is 500;
 - `kylin.engine.mr.mapper-input-rows`, default is 1000000;